 We can’t do anything about the temperatures, but we can prevent the problems they create.
 Contact with ice can be minimized by purchasing dog booties.
 Healers Urban Walkers are made from breathable material, wrap around dogs’ legs to provide a secure hold, and come with a non-skid sole to improve movement.

->

-> If your pup has been exposed to the elements and you’re concerned about the injuries he or she has sustained, it’s important to keep the impacted areas clean and dry.
-Clean and disinfect the wounds with a wound spray (we like Vetericyn), then wrap the paws to keep injuries from reopening or attracting dirt, debris, or other harmful substances.
+If your pup has been exposed to the elements and you’re concerned about the injuries he or she has sustained, it’s important to keep the impacted areas clean and dry.
+Clean and disinfect the wounds with our Wound Cleanser then wrap the paws to keep injuries from reopening or attracting dirt, debris, or other harmful substances.

 An easy and stress-free, for you and your pet, way to achieve a secure wrap is with our Medical Dog Booties.
 The soft, soothing material acts like a slipper, wrapping around dogs’ paws and held securely in place by Velcro.
 We offer gauze inserts that can hold medication against wounded areas or help keep injuries clean.

 Dogs that experience nail loss are at risk of infection.
 The location of the injury can make it difficult to heal, as many movements cause dogs to flex their paws and break the scab where the nail is missing.
 You’ll need to clean the wound twice per day by soaking it for 5- 10 minutes in a mild, dilute soapy solution, then apply wound spray and wrap the paw to keep it protected.

 Exploring Indoor Adventures: When Extreme Weather Puts Outdoor Plans on Pause